pyrocko/pyrocko/doc/source/library/examples/squirrel/cli_tool.rst

 command line arguments.
 The :py:mod:`pyrocko.squirrel.tool` module offers functionality to set up a program so that it accepts the same options and arguments like for example ``squirrel scan``.
-Here's the complete program after changing it to use :py:class:`~pyrocko.squirrel.tool.SquirrelArgumentParser`:
+Here's the complete program after changing it to use :py:class:`~pyrocko.squirrel.tool.common.SquirrelArgumentParser`:

 .. literalinclude :: /../../examples/squirrel_rms2.py
     :caption: :download:`squirrel_rms2.py </../../examples/squirrel_rms2.py>` - Notable differences to :ref:`Variant 1 <squirrel_quick_and_dirty>` highlighted.
     :language: python
     :emphasize-lines: 17-27

-:py:class:`~pyrocko.squirrel.tool.SquirrelArgumentParser` inherits from
+:py:class:`~pyrocko.squirrel.tool.common.SquirrelArgumentParser` inherits from
 :py:class:`argparse.ArgumentParser` from the Python Standard Library but has a few extra features useful when working with squirrels.